walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-WALLET.md

 ```

 It prepares the local suite, reuses its certificate for repeat runs, and starts
-Wallet API2 with the generated truststore.
+Wallet API2 with the generated truststore and conformance-specific configuration.
 Leave that terminal running.
-In a
-second terminal, return to this runner directory and execute the selected
+In a second terminal, return to this runner
-conformance command.
+directory and execute the selected conformance command.
 For the baseline run:

 ```bash
 # Terminal 2